GengLUO/broker-gcp/README.md

    - RAFT is used to ensure that the logs of operations (e.g., bookings) are consistent across all nodes.
    - If a node fails, RAFT ensures that a new leader is elected, and the state is consistent across the remaining nodes.

-5. **Securing Fault Tolerant (PBFT)**:
+5. **Securing Fault Tolerance (PBFT)**:
    - Ensures the system can handle and recover from arbitrary (Byzantine) failures.
    - Requires additional complexity and integration of BFT algorithms.

-### Roles of TransactionCoordinatorService and FirestoreController

-1. **FirestoreController**:
-   - **Role**: Acts as a REST controller to handle HTTP requests related to Firestore operations.
-   - **Usage**: This is where you define your endpoints to interact with Firestore, including booking travel packages, adding documents, updating documents, etc.

-2. **TransactionCoordinatorService**:
+## Components Overview:

+- **BookingController**: Handles client requests for travel packages and booking initiation.
+- **FirestoreController**: Manages user profiles and customer-related operations.
-   - **Role**: Manages distributed transactions across multiple services, ensuring atomicity and consistency.
+- **TransactionCoordinatorService**: Manages distributed transactions using 2PC, interacts with Pub/Sub for booking messages, and coordinates transactions with Firestore.

-   - **Usage**: Implements the business logic for coordinating transactions, such as booking travel packages, and uses the Two-Phase Commit (2PC) protocol.
+## Implementing Fault Tolerance with PBFT
+Given the use cases and applications for PBFT, it should be integrated into critical areas where Byzantine faults can cause significant issues:

+1. **Booking Confirmation**:
+    - Before finalizing a booking, use PBFT to ensure that all nodes agree on the booking details.
+This prevents any malicious node from altering the booking information.

+2. **Payment Processing**:
+    - Integrate PBFT to validate payment transactions.
+This ensures that all nodes verify and agree on the payment details before processing.

+3. **Data Consistency**:
+    - Use PBFT to ensure that the data stored in Firestore remains consistent across all nodes.
+This can be done by having PBFT consensus before writing any critical data.

+4. **RAFT and PBFT Integration**:
+    - RAFT ensures log consistency and leader election, while PBFT ensures the integrity of the data even in the presence of malicious nodes.
+Combining these ensures a robust and fault-tolerant system.

+By integrating PBFT in these critical areas, the system ensures high reliability and security, preventing arbitrary or malicious failures from disrupting the service.

 ## Add firebaseadminsdk
 in the src/main/java/be.kuleuven.dsgt4/auth, create a new file called